International Agreement on the Neutrality of Laos

 The International Agreement on the Neutrality of Laos was an international agreement signed in Geneva on July 23, 1962, between 14 states, including Laos, as a result of the International Conference on the Settlement of the Laotian Question, which lasted from May 16, 1961, to July 23, 1962.

-Union of Burma, Cambodia, Canada, the People's Republic of China, the Democratic Republic of Vietnam, France, India, Polish People's Republic, the Republic of Vietnam, Thailand, the Soviet Union, the United Kingdom, and the United States signed the declaration.
+The Union of Burma, the Kingdom of Cambodia, Canada, the People's Republic of China, the Democratic Republic of Vietnam, France, India, the Polish People's Republic, the Republic of Vietnam, Thailand, the Soviet Union, the United Kingdom, and the United States signed the declaration.
 It and the statement of neutrality by the Royal Government of Laos of July 9, 1962 came into force as an international agreement on July 23, the date of signature.

 Background

-After a brief occupation of Laos by the Japanese at the end of World War II and a declaration of independence by Laotian nationalists, the French reoccupied Laos and the rest of French Indochina, which included Vietnam and Cambodia.
-In the following insurgency, the Indochinese communists formed the Pathet Lao, a Laotian nationalist movement and a North Vietnamese/Viet Minh ally in the struggle against France.
-After the French defeat, the Geneva Accords of 1954 established Laos sovereignty.
+After a brief occupation of Laos by the Japanese at the end of World War II and a declaration of independence by Laotian nationalists.
+The French reoccupied Laos and the rest of French Indochina, which included Vietnam and Cambodia.
+In 1950, the Indochinese communists formed the Pathet Lao, a Laotian revolutionary movement and a Viet Minh ally in the struggle against France.
+After the French defeat, the Geneva Accords of 1954 affirmed Laos sovereignty.
 In 1960, civil war broke out between the Royal Lao Army, supported by the United States, against the Pathet Lao insurgents, supported by the communists in North Vietnam.